Savvythelegend/PGDocs/docs/instance_manager.md

 adjust this setting based on the time PostgreSQL needs to fully initialize in your specific environment.

-!!!
-Warning
+:::warning
-    Setting `.spec.startDelay` too low can cause the liveness probe to activate prematurely, potentially resulting in unnecessary Pod restarts if PostgreSQL hasn’t fully initialized.
+Setting `.spec.startDelay` too low can cause the liveness probe to activate
+    prematurely, potentially resulting in unnecessary Pod restarts if PostgreSQL hasn’t fully initialized.